 Write It Out

-Knowing what to do and actually doing it are not the same.
+Knowing what to do and actually doing it are not the same thing.
 The following steps will help you and your students write clearly:

-- Write several trial statements: writing is a process.
+- Write several trial statements: writing is a process – you don’t have to get it perfect on the first try.
 Teach your students to revise their work.

 - If you’re having trouble deciding which side to take on a controversial issue, write your thesis statement from two different points of view.
 Then decide which one better represents your opinion.
 If you still can’t decide, list facts on both sides of the issue and decide which facts make a more persuasive argument.